 There are English teaching opportunities in just about every country worldwide, although the demand for teachers and access to jobs for foreign teachers is much greater in some countries than in others.
-Have a look here to get an idea of some of the countries where work is available at the moment.
+Here’s how to find a TEFL job.

-Requirements of employers vary from country to country and from school to school too, so although there may be many jobs advertised for a particular country, you may find that you do not match the profile they are looking for.
+Requirements of employers vary from country to country and from school to school too, so although there may be many jobs advertised for a particular country, you won’t always match the profile they are looking for.
 Most employers in the EU, for example, only recruit EU citizens.
 Many schools in some Middle Eastern countries require a high level qualification and several years of teaching experience, and so will not recruit newly qualified teachers.

 There are several ways you can do this: